Ready to admire some epic waterfalls in Croatia’s national parks… but not sure whether to choose Krka or Plitvice?

-If you need to narrow it down to one park and are having trouble deciding between Krka vs. Plitvice, here’s some pointers to help with that decision.
+If you need to narrow it down to one park and are having trouble deciding between Krka vs Plitvice, here’s how to choose!

 … You’re looking for a day trip.

-… You’re looking for something beyond natural sites.
+… You’re looking for something beyond natural sights.

 The mill and washing machine are both working and powered by the water of the river–they are quite impressive!

 … You are looking for the most photo opportunities when deciding between Plitvice vs Krka.

 While Plitvice can get crowded, it’s also enormous–especially around the Upper Lakes, you can find isolated places to take photos (getting an early start or sticking around until after the tour groups leave can help with this, as well).

-There are far more options as far as places to photograph in Plitvice vs Krka National Park, and they are all worthy of the honor.
+There are simply far more options as far as places to photograph in Plitvice vs Krka National Park, and they are all worthy of the honor.

 ….
-You want to explore a lot of area.
+You want to explore a lot of different trails.

 Krka or Plitvice: The Final Decision